pioardi/ring-election/README.md

 Check assigned partitions to local:9000/status or change the port to 9001/9002 <br>
 Try to stop and restart container and observe the behaviour.<br>
 If you want to develop new features or fix a bug you can do that without docker images , just configure environment variables correctly ( you can see them on [docker-compose.yaml] file) . <br>
-See <a href="#examples">Examples</a> section to know how to integrate this library and build some distributed ring on top of ring-election !!! <br>
+See <a href="#examples">Examples</a> section to know how to integrate this library and build some distributed services on top of ring-election !!! <br>

 <h2 id="overview">Overview and rationale</h2>
 In modern systems it is often needed to distribute the application load to make the system scalable so that every data is processed by a single instance. <br>